Founded March 10, 1960

 ARTICLE IX.
 DUES

 Section 2.
-The annual membership term for purposes of dues payment is June 1 through May 31 and shall coincide with the fiscal year.
+The annual membership term for purposes of dues payment is June 1 through May 31.

 ARTICLE X. AMENDMENT OF BYLAWS

 Section 1.
-All proposed amendments to the Bylaws, from a PCO member, shall be forwarded to the Bylaws Committee in writing for review, appropriate wording and submission with comments, to the General Meeting for action.
+All proposed amendments to the Bylaws, including proposed amendments, from a PCO member, shall be forwarded to the Bylaws Committee in writing for review, appropriate wording and submission with comments, to the General Meeting for action.

 Section 2.
 All members shall be notified in writing not less than thirty (30) days before action is taken on Bylaws changes.
 Publication in the Pullman Flyer may serve as adequate notice.

 Section 3.
 The proposed Bylaws amendments shall be submitted to vote at a General Membership meeting.
 A two-thirds vote of members in good standing, present and voting, shall be required to enact amendment or revision of the Bylaws.

 Section 4.
 Bylaws of the organization shall be reviewed every 2 years.

 Section 1.
 Robert’s Rules of Order, current edition, shall be followed in all cases where they do not conflict with this Organization’s Bylaws.